douglasgreyling/light-service/README.md

 And that's your first organizer!
 It ties two actions together through a static function `call`.
 The organizer call function takes any name and uses it to setup an initial context (this is what the `with` function does).
 The organizer then executes each of the actions on after another with the `reduce` function.

-As your actions are exectuted they will add/remove to the context you initially set up.
+As your actions are executed they will add/remove to the context you initially set up.

 Just like actions, organizers return the final context as their return value.